Rules for Euchre

 - Alone and takes all 5 tricks: 4 points

-Playing alone is risky and requires a very strong hand, but can yield big rewards!
+Playing alone is a real risk and requires a strong hand, but the reward can be worth it.

 Gameplay

-The player to the dealer's left (or to the left of someone playing alone) leads the first card.
+The player to the dealer's left (or to the left of someone going alone) leads the first card.
 Play proceeds clockwise.

 Rules for trick-taking: